top of page

 3rd

-In 3rd grade we use the "Steps to Respect" curriculum and learn and practice skills that help us be good friends such as how to be a good listener, how to join a group, and identifying and responding to bullying.
+In 3rd grade we use the "Steps to Respect" curriculum and learn and practice skills that help us be good friends and identify and respond to bullying.

 Things you might hear from your student about our lessons: